smach/NICAR2018IntroToR/README.md

 2. Download the free, open-source version of RStudio Desktop (not server) from the [RStudio website](https://www.rstudio.com/products/rstudio/download/).
 Install it as you would any other software program.

 3. Open RStudio.
-Type the following line of code in the bottom left panel at the `>` prompt:
+Type the following line of code in the bottom left panel at the `>` prompt (it may just be one large panel at the left instead of a top and bottom):

 ```
 install.packages("pacman")